 Your Company, Social Media and Customer Service

 I got my HSBC Hong Kong online banking security device today… in my mailbox.
-Up until that moment, I had a great day working on two clients’ performance measurement report, websites and listening to great rock music from the ’80.
+Up until that moment, I had a great day working on two clients’ performance measurement reports, websites, and listening to great rock music from the ’80.
 So you can probably understand my immediate flood of anger and frustration.

 - Email – The same as the above one with the twist that emails should be actually answered to.
 No, not in the way to shove out a problem, but to offer a solution and care.
 Just remember the times when you sent hundreds of job applications and the majority of emails were telling you that you are great, but just not suitable enough.

 - Twitter profile – This is the major bragging platform on the Internet nowadays.
 Should a tweep be unhappy, he/she resorts to venting out in his/her tweets… Just think of this! the other day I had a problem getting the DNS addresses on a GoDaddy [Link] hosted client website.
-In moment of frustration I sent a tweet and GoDaddy came back to me within an hour through their Twitter profile, solved the problem and thanked me for letting them know.
+In a moment of frustration, I sent a tweet and GoDaddy came back to me within an hour through their Twitter profile, solved the problem, and thanked me for letting them know.

 - Your Corporate Website – Create a Q&A section with real questions and answers!
 Oh, and make sure that no marketing or sales manager is heading this particular project.
-The purpose of the whole Q&A section is to solve customer problems, not up-sell product or service he/she is not happy with.
+The purpose of the whole Q&A section is to solve customer problems, not up-sell products or services he/she is not happy with.
 However, the marketing and sales professionals’ advice is a must.
-After all, many of them are talking tot he customer on daily basis.
+After all, many of them are talking to the customer on a daily basis.

-Be there, listen, empathize and solve problems!
-Bad user experience sometimes can be turned into a good UX, sometimes even great one.
+Be there, listen, empathize, and solve problems!
+Bad user experience sometimes can be turned into a good UX, sometimes even a great one.
 And that extra mile you take will make wonders when the user has to decide whether to purchase your product or your competitor’s.

 Image source: HSBC.com